What are Gantt charts?

 How to use Gantt charts

-Project-specific charts - Jira Roadmaps
+Project-specific charts - Jira Timelines

 A screenshot of a project specific Gantt chart in Jira Roadmaps | Atlassian Agile Coach

-The screenshot above, taken from Roadmaps, shows a project-specific Gantt chart that is commonly used at the team level or within a single department.
+The screenshot above, taken from Timelines, shows a project-specific Gantt chart that is commonly used at the team level or within a single department.
 The chart shows how the team is tracking toward their goals, and the collapsible work breakdown structure allows project managers to get a bird's eye view on the crucial stories of the project.
 Jira offers a free project management template which includes Gantt charts.

-High-level organization chart - Advanced Roadmaps
+High-level organization chart - Plans

-Roadmaps offers quick and easy planning that helps teams better manage their dependencies and track progress on the big picture in real-time.
+Timelines offers quick and easy planning that helps teams better manage their dependencies and track progress on the big picture in real-time.
 These project or team-level roadmaps are useful for team-level planning of large pieces of work.

 Screenshot of cross-team workflow within Jira Advanced Raodmaps